amaurylrd/twitch_compyle/README.md

 3. ImageMagick <br>
 <https://imagemagick.org/script/download.php>

-:warning: Once you have installed it, ImageMagick should be automatically detected by MoviePy, except for some developpers under specific OS like:
+:warning: Once you have installed it, ImageMagick should be automatically detected by MoviePy, except for some developpers under specific OS:

 - for **windows users**, you may also set the variable _IMAGEMAGICK_BINARY_ from the moviepy/config.py file.
 To avoid doing so, make sure to check _"install legacy utilities"_ in the installation wizard.